An Early History of Heavy Water: Production

 \section{Production}

 The first concentration of deuterium in water was achieved by using electrolysis; the light isotope of hydrogen was preferentially evolved, leaving behind water enriched in deuterium (see appendix).
 Separation factors of about six can easily be obtained and double this is possible.
 The economics are not great, however.
-It is necessary to electrolyze 2700 litres of natural water to obtain one litre of water enriched in deuterium by 10 process of electrolysis, pure heavy water can be produced; this is a conceptually simple method but it is enormously expensive.
+It is necessary to electrolyze 2700 litres of natural water to obtain one litre of water enriched in deuterium by 10\%; this requires 320 MW-hours of electrical energy.
+By repeating the process of electrolysis, pure heavy water can be produced; this is a conceptually simple method but it is enormously expensive.

 Scientific interest in heavy water started to emerge soon after its first production by Lewis and MacDonald\cite{7} as its analytical potential in chemistry and biology, and its possibilities in cancer therapy, as well as more direct application in nuclear physics, became apparent.
 Small amounts (grams) for scientific use were available in the United States by 1933.